 Compilation of best practices of efforts to counter the negative impact of corruption on the enjoyment of all human rights

-Pursuant to paragraph 9 of Human Rights Council Resolution 29/11 on the negative impact of corruption on the enjoyment of human rights, the Office of the High Commissioner for Human Rights (OHCHR) has been requested to prepare a compilation of best practices of efforts to counter the negative impact of corruption on the enjoyment of all human rights developed by States, national human rights institutions, national anti-corruption authorities, civil society and academia, with a view to submitting it the Council at its thirty-second session.
+Pursuant to paragraph 9 of Human Rights Council Resolution 29/11 on the negative impact of corruption on the enjoyment of human rights, the Office of the High Commissioner for Human Rights (OHCHR) has been requested to prepare a compilation of best practices of efforts to counter the negative impact of corruption on the enjoyment of all human rights developed by States, national human rights institutions, national anti-corruption authorities, civil society and academia.

 Some of the key conclusions made in the compilation: